DataDog/datadog-agent/Dockerfiles/agent/README.md

 #### Proxies

-The agent proxy settings can be overridden with the standard `*_PROXY` environment variables:
+Starting with Agent v6.4.0, the agent proxy settings can be overridden with the following environment variables:

-- `HTTP_PROXY`: an http URL to use as a proxy for `http` requests.
+- `DD_PROXY_HTTP`: an http URL to use as a proxy for `http` requests.
-- `HTTPS_PROXY`: an http URL to use as a proxy for `https` requests.
+- `DD_PROXY_HTTPS`: an http URL to use as a proxy for `https` requests.
-- `NO_PROXY`: a comma-separated list of URLs for which no proxy should be used.
+- `DD_PROXY_NO_PROXY`: a space-separated list of URLs for which no proxy should be used.

-Notice: these variables don't use the `DD_` prefix.

 For more information: https://docs.datadoghq.com/agent/proxy/#agent-v6